 Hey there!
-It’s JB McAfee here, and I’ve got a question for you:
+It’s J.B McAfee here, and I’ve got a question for you:

 Have you ever gone to the doctor, and they started throwing around terms like “BMI”?